numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/windowing/fixed.md

 ## Streaming Mode

-Reduce can be enabled on streaming mode to stream messages or forward partial responses to next vertex.
+Reduce can be enabled on streaming mode to stream messages or forward partial responses to the next vertex.
 This is useful for custom triggering, where we want to forward responses to the next vertex quickly, even before the fixed window closes.
+The close-of-book and a final triggering will still happen even if partial results have been emitted.

 To enable reduce streaming, set the `streaming` flag to `true` in the fixed window configuration.